eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 3. **Have access to a keyring.** A keyring is a software application designed to store security credentials, such as usernames, passwords, and keys, together with a small amount of relevant metadata.
 Examples of a keyring are Keychain on macOS, Credential Manager on Windows, and Secret Service on Linux.

-## Planning your remote deployment

-<<Draft: Needs more about the operator here>>

-1. Your system adminstrator can install the Codewind operator in your cluster.
+4. **Clone the Codewind Operator repository.** For more information about the Codewind operator, see [https://github.com/eclipse/codewind-operator](https://github.com/eclipse/codewind-operator).
+Codewind remote connections are created and managed by the Codewind operator.
+Your system adminstrator installs the Codewind operator in your cluster.
 The Codewind operator handles the deployment and management of new PFE, Gatekeeper, Keycloak and Performance containers on behalf of a user.
 It has knowledge of all the Kubernetes resources that are part of a typical Codewind remote deployment, configures them, and deploys each of the components on demand.
-2. Your users can then deploy a Codewind instance by applying a YAML file containing specific data pertinent to your cluster.
+Your users then deploy a Codewind instance by applying a yaml file containing specific data pertinent to your cluster.

 ### Next Steps